ha5dzs/volciclab-utilities/Readme.md

 * The Optotrak SCUs: `192.168.42.2` (on the truss), and `192.168.42.3` on the desk, but can be portable
 * The OptiTrack computer, `192.168.42.5`.
 This one has a Samba share, so you can download and store your recordings (You should also make backups as well.
 No data should ever be lost!)
 * The **Ethernet 1 port, as labelled on the back, not as per Windows of the experimental computers**: `192.168.42.6` and `192.168.42.7`
-* The [Universal Robots UR3e robotic arm](robot_server/readme.md), which is on `192.168.42.10`
+* The [Universal Robots UR3e robotic arm](robot_server/Readme.md), which is on `192.168.42.10`
 * Everything else (3D printer, your gadgets, IoT stuff) can be on DCHP, and will have an IP address from `192.168.42.35` onwards.

 ### Gray cables: NYUAD uplink

 For the purpose of software development and firmware upgrades, the Volciclab network can also be connected to the NYUAD network.
-The Ethernet 2 port (as labelled on the back, and not as per Windows) is permanently connected to the NYUAD network.
+The Ethernet 2 port (as labelled on the back, and not necessarily as per Windows) is permanently connected to the NYUAD network.

+#### A note on networks

+Since there are disjoint networks, and some of the hosts are on fixed IP while others on DHCP, packet routing can be an issue.
+For example, when a request is sent to the robot, but the OS routes it to an other network, the connection cannot be made.
+For this reason, on Windows, the interfaces are prioritised: the interface metrics are not assigned automatically, they are manually set.

 ## Hardware (links to the appropriate sites)